 Can I apply to become a Money Mentor?

 Yes!
-The Money & Housing Advice Service is seeking to recruit current students who wish to train as Money Mentors.
+The Money & Housing Advice Service is planning on recruiting more Student Money Mentors.

 The role is open to current students residing in the UK and studying beyond the current academic year.
 The role is paid with full training and supervision provided.